Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 };
 ```

 The application may use a RTOS kernel or run a simple `while` loop.
-Additional software components such as CMSIS-View, CMSIS-DSP, or mbedTLS are added directly to the *Reference Application*.
-In general the `connections:` that are consumed should be minimized allowing to run the example on many different target boards.
+Additional software components such as [CMSIS-View](https://www.keil.arm.com/packs/cmsis-view-arm), [CMSIS-DSP](https://www.keil.arm.com/packs/cmsis-dsp-arm), or [MbedTLS](https://www.keil.arm.com/packs/mbedtls-arm/) are added directly to the *Reference Application*.
+In general, the `connections:` that are consumed should be minimized allowing to run the example on many different target boards.

 ### Board Layer

-Provides system startup, board/device hardware initialization, and transfers control to the application.
+The board layer provides system startup, board/device hardware initialization, and transfers control to the application.
 It also exposes various drivers and interfaces.

 **Typical Features:**